ubaumann/infrastructureascode/content/yang_ng.md

 >
 > - Static types
 > - Use IEEE 754 binary64 numbers for decimal64
-> - ECMA-262 RegEx dialict
+> - ECMA-262 RegEx dialect
 > - No context based data validation
 > - No runtime model changes
 >